gargee-banerjee/To-Do--Data-saved-fireBase-/README.md

-#A to do application, which saves its data  in firebase realtimr database.
+#A to do application, which saves its data  in firebase realtime database.
 Functionality :: CRUD